CHUNSOKNA1997/CHUNSOKNA1997/README.md

 - 👋 Hi, I’m CHUN SOKNA.
 - 👀 I’m interested in Computer Science.
 - 🌱 I’m currently a third-year student in Computer Science at the Royal University of Phnom Penh, and he is expected to graduate in 2026.
 - 💞 "I am a highly skilled and motivated individual with a passion for technology and its application in solving real-world problems. <br/> I am also deeply committed to helping others and actively engaged in my community.
-My expertise includes C, C++, HTML, CSS, Tailwind, ReactJS, PHP, Laravel, and SQL, with experience in developing dynamic websites."
+My expertise includes C, C++, HTML, CSS,JavaScript, Tailwind CSS, ReactJS, PHP, Laravel, and MySQL, with experience in developing dynamic websites."

 | **Profile stats** | **Streak stats** |